devbyray/devworld-2025-local-ai/presentation/slides.md

 ## Local AI to the rescue

-- Ollama: Developer friendly way to run opensource LLM's locally
+- Ollama: Developer friendly way to run open source LLMs locally
 - OpenWebUI: ChatGPT alternative which you can connect to Ollama
-- LM Studio: More friendly for non-developers to run opensource LLM's via a GUI
+- LM Studio: More friendly for non-developers to run open source LLMs via a GUI
-- Continue.dev: IDE extension for Visual Studio Code and JetBrains to use multiple LLM's as AI coding assistant.
+- Continue.dev: IDE extension for Visual Studio Code and JetBrains to use multiple LLMs as AI coding assistant.

  -->
 ---